- Booking Type Instant booking

 Day 10: Cross Cho la pass (5420m) trek down to Tagnag(4600m)

 Day 11: Trek to Gokyo (4800m) visit fifth lake back to Gokyo.

 Day 12: Sunrise hiking up to Gokyo Ri then trek to Dole(4200m)

 Day 15: Fly back to Kathmandu.

 - A highly experienced, helpful, knowledgeable, friendly , Well trained English speaking, Government License holder guide with all his salary, food, drinks, accommodation, transport and insurance.

-- Three meals a day during the trek (Breakfast, Lunch and Dinner) including fresh fruit in the evening.
+- Three meals a day including tea and coffee during the trek (Breakfast, Lunch and Dinner) including fresh fruit in the evening.

 - Trekking lodge accommodation during the trek.

-- Sagarmatha National Park entry permit & Trekker's Information Management System (Tims) permit.
+- Sagarmatha National Park entry permit & Khumbu Pashang Lhamu Rural Municipality fees.

 - Flight from Kathmandu - Lukla - Kathmandu) with airport transfer.